dlealv/officescripts-logging-framework/README.md

 - `Logger.LEVEL.TRACE`: All messages (most verbose)

 ### Error/Warning Handling Action
+In the event of sending an error/warning the following behaviour can be configured:
 - `Logger.ACTION.CONTINUE`: Log the event, continue script execution
 - `Logger.ACTION.EXIT`: Log the event and throw a `ScriptError`, terminating the script (default)